 When should new employees fill forms out?

-Once the forms needed for new employees are complete, keep them in your records.
+Once the new employee completes the forms, keep them in your records.
 Your employee can then begin work at your business.

 Keep all employee forms in one place.
 Patriot’s small business human resources software is a great add-on to our online payroll software.
 With the HR Software, you can keep employee files online and give employees access to their documents.
 Try both for free today!